Androulla Kaminara: EEAS - European External Action Service

 Androulla Kaminara assumed the office as Ambassador and Head of the Delegation of the European Union to Pakistan on September 17, 2019.
-She presented her credentials to President of Pakistan Dr. Arif Alvi during a special ceremony at the Aiwan-i-Sadr on November 7, 2019.
+She presented her credentials to President of Pakistan Dr. Arif Alvi during a ceremony at the Aiwan-i-Sadr on November 7, 2019.

 During her tenure as an Ambassador, Kaminara has been working for the promotion of EU-Pakistan Business & Trade.
 She launched an EU – Pakistan Business Forum, a series of one-day conferences to highlight both the potential of Pakistani SME's and the opportunities of the European Single Market as export destination.
 The EU-Pakistan Business Forum raised awareness about the European Single Market among Pakistani SMEs and to discuss the experiences and challenges SMEs are facing to be part of global supply chains and to export to Europe.
 During the three editions in Islamabad, Lahore and Karachi the Business Forum focused on a range of sectors, such as IT, gems and jewelry, surgical goods, auto-parts among others.

-In past few years Kaminara also highlighted the importance of Generalized Scheme of Preferences (GSP+).
+During her tenure as Ambassador, Kaminara also highlighted the importance of Generalized Scheme of Preferences (GSP+).
 She actively engaged with Pakistani lawmakers, the business community as well as journalists and the wider public to underline GSP+ being a central pillar of the EU-Pakistan relations.
-Highlighting the benefits Pakistan has drawn from the GSP+ system since Pakistan obtained the trade preference in 2014, she underlined the huge untapped potential for Pakistan.
+Highlighting the benefits Pakistan has drawn from the GSP+ system since Pakistan obtained the trade preference in 2014, she underlined the untapped potential for Pakistan.

 In her efforts to promote Interfaith Harmony, Kaminara initiated, a series of interfaith roundtables, in collaboration with Maulana Abdul Khadir Azad, Grand Imam of Badshahi Mosque, with the first one taking place in Islamabad in December 2020 and last one in July 2021.
 This initiative brought together representatives and experts with very different backgrounds: religious leaders and human rights activists and they all shared the objective to advance interfaith harmony and the respect of the freedom of religion and belief.